 If you have a cute rustic tiny home, you could get by with a simple propane-powered camping stove.
-It's great for toasting s'mores and heating beans plus you can take it with you on your camping trips.
-But it maynot ideal for family mealtimes and cozy date nights.
+It's great for toasting s'mores and heating beans, and you can take it with you on camping trips.
+But it may not be ideal for family mealtimes and cozy date nights.

-A step up from a propane stove would be an electric-powered or propane cooktop or induction stove that's installed into your countertop.
-There's a huge design benefit to using cooktops like these as they are sleek and built in to the counter so you can cover them when they aren't in use to extend your counter space.
+A step up from a propane stove would be an electric-powered or propane cooktop or induction stove installed into your countertop.
+There's a huge design benefit to using cooktops like these as they are sleek and built into the counter, so you can cover them when they aren't in use to extend your counter space.

-When choosing an oven for your tiny house kitchen, it's worth thinking outside of the box.
+Choosing an oven for your tiny house kitchen is worth thinking outside of the box.

 If you love cooking and have already chosen an induction or electric stove, a built-in wall oven is a great appliance option for you.
 They look sleek and can slot into anywhere you like.
 Plus, you can choose an oven that has a retractable door making it much easier to use in a smaller space.

-But for some tiny house owners, a full range oven is a non-negotiable, must-have appliance.
-Just because you live in a smaller space, doesn't mean you can't embrace your passion for cooking!
+But for some tiny house owners, a full-range oven is a non-negotiable, must-have appliance.
+Living in a smaller space doesn't mean you can't embrace your passion for cooking!

-You could forgo any type of traditional oven setup and choose a slow cooker or a pressure cooker instead.
+You could forgo any type of traditional oven setup and choose a slow cooker or a pressure cooker.

-The two are similar but cook food in a slightly different way.
+The two are similar but cook food in slightly different ways.
 A slow cooker is best for stews, soups, and meats as they cook your food slowly at a lower temperature.

-Pressure cookers use steam to cook or saute a variety of foods faster than a conventional oven.
-You can even make cakes in many pressure cookers!
+Pressure cookers use steam for cooking or sauteing various foods faster than a conventional oven.
+You can even make cakes with many pressure cookers!

 One thing you don't want to do when buying appliances for your tiny house kitchen is to acquire lots of small appliances you only use once or twice a month.